PickNikRobotics/moveit_studio_sdk/.docker/README.md

 You should see a list of MoveIt Studio services.

-Let's now test the SDK to see if we can control Studio Objectives from this other container.
+Let's now test the SDK to see if we can execute and cancel MoveIt Studio Objectives from this other container.
 Source the SDK workspace that was built:

 ```